Build your user interface

 We’ve constructed a UI to Create and Update articles.
 Nice work!

-In Chapter 3 we’ll write a few lines of client-side Python to populate that ‘categories’ dropdown from the database.
+In Chapter 3, we’ll write a few lines of client-side Python to populate the ‘categories’ dropdown with the categories we stored in our database.